 Aim to cook for 3-4 hours for baby back ribs, or 4-5 hours for spare ribs.

-After one hour check on the ribs, making sure that the charcoals are burning nicely and there’s enough water in the pan to maintain a healthy supply of steam.
+After one hour check on the ribs, making sure that the charcoals are burning nicely and keeping the grill hot.
+Also check that there’s enough water in the pan to maintain a healthy supply of steam.